roger-dv/icmp-packets-tunnel/README.md

 The source file name corresponds to the task name, so, for instance, `sniff.cpp` is the implementation  for the **sniff** task, etc.

-The `main.cpp` source file does startup stuff, invokes `fork()` and `execv(...)`, initiates task threads, and uses futures to wait on said task threads.
+The `main.cpp` source file does startup stuff, invokes `fork()`, establishes the `my-netns-tst` network namespace per the child process, initiates task threads, and uses futures to wait on said task threads.
 The parent process also uses `waitpid()` to wait on the child process to complete.
 The code following after the `main()` function are various utility functions.

 ### Reading and writing raw network packets